Laz-Lopez/Individual_Project_Airbnb/README.md

 - README
 - final_report.ipynb
 - working_report.ipynb
+- wrangler.py

 b) Build functional wrangle.py, explore.py, and model.py files

 c) Acquire the data from the Code Up database via the wrangle.acquire functions

 d) Prepare and split the data via the wrangle.prepare functions

 e) Explore the data and define hypothesis.
 Run the appropriate statistical tests in order to accept or reject each null hypothesis.
 Document findings and takeaways.

-f) Create a baseline model in predicting home cost and document the RSME.
+f) Create a baseline model in predicting listing price and document the RSME.

-g) Fit and train regression models to predict cost on the train dataset.
+g) Fit and train models to predict price on the train dataset.

 i) Evaluate the models by comparing the train and validation data.

 j) Select the best model and evaluate it on the train data.

 k) Develop and document all findings, takeaways, recommendations and next steps.